DaQuirm/websocket-challenge/README.md

 ````javascript
 { "msg": "challenge_accepted", "team": "Socket Masters" }
 ````
-The server will respons with
+The server will respond with
 ````javascript
 { "msg":"auth", "token":"67a32de32" }
 ````